Employee Handbooks in 2020: The Definitive Guide

 11. Interview Policy

-It’s also a good opportunity to think about employee engagement with your employee handbook.
+It’s also a good time to think about employee engagement.
 It isn’t enough to update your employee handbook with new laws.
-You also need to make sure that employees are actually engaging with the content and learning the policy.
+You also need to make sure that employees are actually engaging with the content.

-If your company recently started allowing telecommuting it’s time to update your employee handbook.
-There are myriad reasons to update when you allow telecommuting.
-One of the bigger ones is time and attendance policy.
+If your company recently started telecommuting, it’s time to update your handbook.
+There are many reasons to update.
+One of the main ones is your time and attendance rules.

-Telecommuting requires its own set of rules and regulations.
+Telecommuting requires its own set of rules.
 Clarify when you expect remote employees to be at work.
 Outline time and attendance recording procedures.
-Update policies on breaks and flexible time.
-The clearer you can be about telecommuting policy, the more productive your out-of-office employees will be.
+Similarly, update policies on breaks and flexible time.

 13. Criminal Background Checks